 Finalists Selected for New England Leopold Conservation Award

-Three finalists have been selected for the 2022 New England Leopold Conservation Award.
+Four finalists have been selected for the 2023 New England Leopold Conservation Award.

-Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 24 states for extraordinary achievement in voluntary conservation.
-In New England the $10,000 award is presented with New England Forestry Foundation; Wildlands, Woodlands, Farmlands & Communities; and American Farmland Trust-New England.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 27 states for extraordinary achievement in voluntary conservation.
+In New England the $10,000 award is presented with New England Forestry Foundation, and American Farmland Trust-New England.

 The finalists are:

-Earlier this year, owners of forestland and farmland in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont were encouraged to apply (or be nominated) for the award.
+Earlier this year, owners of forestland and farmland in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont were encouraged to apply (or be nominated) for the award.
 Applications were reviewed by an independent panel of agricultural and forestry conservation leaders.
-The award recipient will be revealed during the New England RCPP annual conference in November.
+The award recipient will be revealed in October.

 “These award finalists are examples of how Aldo Leopold’s land ethic is alive and well today.
 Their dedication to conservation shows how individuals can improve the health of the land while producing food and fiber,” said Kevin McAleese, Sand County Foundation President and CEO.

-“As the national sponsor for Sand County Foundation’s Leopold Conservation Award, American Farmland Trust celebrates the hard work and dedication of the New England award finalists,” said John Piotti, AFT President and Chief Executive Officer.
+“As the national sponsor for Sand County Foundation’s Leopold Conservation Award, American Farmland Trust celebrates the hard work and dedication of the New England award finalists,” said John Piotti, AFT President and CEO.
 “At AFT we believe that conservation in agriculture requires a focus on the land, the practices and the people and this award recognizes the integral role of all three.”

 LEOPOLD CONSERVATION AWARD PROGRAM